Wes-Kibagendi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Learning and coding in C if, if else condition in c char is of type integral
+C variable types - char, int, float, double
+If condition, if else, if else if